Watch Trip Video

 • Authentic Nepali welcome dinner with Live Nepalese Cultural Program

-• Accommodation during Trek; local lodges 12 nights (twin-share rooms, beds with comfortable foam mattress and pillows)
+• Accommodation during Tea House/ Lodge: 12 nights (twin-share rooms, beds with comfortable foam mattresses and pillows)

 • All standard meals (Breakfast, Lunch and Dinner) at Tea Houses during the trekking period

-• Accommodation during Camping: 8 nights at well Tented Camps with necessary staffs
+• Accommodation during the Climbing Period: 8 nights at well Tented Camps with necessary staff

 • All Camping Equipment: sleeping tents/mattresses, kitchen tent, kitchen equipment